tslocke/hobocentral/agility-tutorial.markdown

  * Add filtering o stories by status to the project page

  * Drag and drop re-ordering of tasks.
-This effectively gives us prioritization of tasks.
+This effectively gives us prioritisation of tasks.

  * Markdown or textile formatting of stories.
 This is implemented by changing *one symbol* in the source code.